WHO IS "HE WHO NOW RESTRAINS"? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 As is true today, the churches will have lost their separation from the world, like Samson of the Old Testament, and as a result their strength.
 Here is Laodicea—the church without the Spirit of God, the church of “the rights of people.”
 Laodicea is “rich and increased with goods” because it is subsidized by Antichrist so that it may work with his government in the establishing of world peace.

 The fiery testimony of the Holy Spirit no longer is present in these “Christian” institutions.
 They are dead!

-And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+It was granted to him to make war with the saints and to overcome them.
+And authority was given him over every tribe, tongue, and nation.
 (Revelation 13:7)

 Before the witnessing power was decreased the saints could not be harmed (Revelation 11:5).
 When God removes the Power that is hindering Antichrist, Antichrist then will be able to seduce many of the witnesses, and also their converts, and to bring the fullness of lawlessness into the lives of the inhabitants of the earth.
 There no longer will be any power that can restrain him.

 Our fifth reason for not believing the Holy Spirit will be withdrawn from the earth (along with today’s bumper crop of immature believers) is that the Gospel of the Kingdom will be preached through at least part of the tribulation period, and it is not possible to preach the Gospel of Christ apart from the anointing of the Holy Spirit of God.